menu

 Living in Belmont

 Belmont is a medium-sized town located in the state of Massachusetts.
-With a population of 26,710 people and eight constituent neighborhoods, Belmont is the 72nd largest community in Massachusetts.
+With a population of 26,710 people and eight associated neighborhoods, Belmont is the 72nd largest community in Massachusetts.
 Belmont has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Belmont home prices are not only among the most expensive in Massachusetts, but Belmont real estate also consistently ranks among the most expensive in America.